MIND-FIRST PRACTICES

 Field sketch — visual cue, not final symbol — the dream’s projection flattens into the single frame of Now.

 If We The Dreamer proposes that one mind dreams the world, then No Then, Only Now tests that premise at the level of time itself.
-In the consciousness-first experiment, time isn’t an external flow but a perceptual construction — the Dreamer’s way of sequencing appearances within awareness.
+In the consciousness-first experiment, time is treated less as an external flow and more as a perceptual construction—the Dreamer’s way of sequencing appearances within awareness.

 But the Dreamer doesn’t time-travel.
-Awareness only ever stands here.
+Awareness only ever stands here now.

 This practice invites you to test what happens when the reel of time halts and the story flattens into the pure immediacy of Now.